 Now that you have a pretty good idea of what you want to do in the morning, what you don’t want to or need to do, and where to find the extra time needed, it’s time to put it all together in a new morning game plan.

-If your goal is to find some time for reading or your favorite hobby in the morning, you could carve out some time before everyone else gets up and while you enjoy that first coffee.
+If your goal is to find some time for reading or your favorite hobby in the morning, you could carve out some time before everyone else gets up while you enjoy that first coffee.
 The same goes for wanting time in the morning to work on your business or learn something new.

 Then work the rest of your morning chores around these new plans.
-It may take some shuffling around and mixing up of your current routine, but with a little creative thinking and a bit of flexibility, I’m sure you can come up with a working plan.
+It may take some shuffling around and mixing up your current routine, but with a little creative thinking and a bit of flexibility, I’m sure you can come up with a working plan.

 For right now, my suggestion is that you write your new morning game plan down.
 It’s easy to forget what you’re planning to do.
 Writing it down will not only give you a reference to refer back to, but also solidify your new plan in your mind.

-Put the note, or notebook where you jotted down your new plan on your night table or somewhere else where you’ll see it first thing in the morning.
+Put the note or notebook where you jotted down your new plan on your night table or somewhere else where you’ll see it first thing in the morning.
 It will serve as a reminder of what you’re intending to do and do differently in the morning now.

 Even though you’ve written your plan down, it’s important to realize it’s not written in stone.
-The well-laid out plans don’t always work when put into action.
+The well-laid-out plans don’t always work when put into action.
 Adjust it and make changes as needed until you come up with a new morning game plan that works well for you and the rest of your family.